-A = Alpha (AL fah) B= Bravo (BRAH voh) C= Charlie (CHAR lee) D =Delta(DEL tah) E= Echo(EKK oh) F= Foxtrot (FOKS trot) G =Golf (Golf) H= Hotel (HO tell) I=India (IN dee ah) J =Juliet (JEW lee ett) K= Kilo (KEY loh) L= Lima (LEE mah) M= Mike (Mike)
+A = Alpha (AL fah) B= Bravo (BRAH voh) C= Charlie (CHAR lee) D =Delta( DEL tah) E= Echo( EKK oh) F= Foxtrot (FOKS trot) G =Golf (Golf) H= Hotel (HO tell) I= India (IN dee ah) J =Juliet (JEW lee ett) K= Kilo (KEY loh) L= Lima (LEE mah) M= Mike (Mike)

-N =November (NOH vem ber) O= Oscar (OSS car) P= Papa(PAH pah) Q= Quebec(keh BECK) R= Romeo (ROW me oh) S =Sierra (see AIR ah) T= Tango (TANG go) U= Uniform (YOU nee form) V= Victor (VIK ter) W= Whiskey (WISS key) X= X-ray (EKS ray) Y= Yankee (YANG kee) Z= Zulu (ZOO loo)
+N =November (NOH vem ber) O= Oscar (OSS car) P= Papa( PAH pah) Q= Quebec( keh BECK) R= Romeo (ROW me oh) S =Sierra (see AIR ah) T= Tango (TANG go) U= Uniform (YOU nee form) V= Victor (VIK ter) W= Whiskey (WISS key) X= X-ray (EKS ray) Y= Yankee (YANG kee) Z= Zulu (ZOO loo)

-Trainee Recycle: What is it?
+Trainee Recycle: V

 - For training units, such as ours, every class/cohort of training is referred to as a cycle.
-(For reference, we are currently in cycle 2X-XX).
+(For reference, we a XX).
 The term "recycle" is used to describe a Trainee who has changed from one cycle to another. - Trainees are traditionally recycled for one of two reasons (although there can be other reasons): - 1.
-A Soldier has a medical condition that requires recovery outside of what their current unit can provide, or - 2.
+A Soldier has a medical condition that requires recovery outside of what their current unit can provide, - 2.
 A Soldier requires additional training outside of what their current unit can provide. - In either case, they are moved from their current unit to a unit dedicated to the task. - The Fitness Training Company is an example.
-They have a dedicated mission of helping Soldiers meet the physical demands of Army life. - When a Soldier is recycled, they change units.
-This means they physically relocate on Fort Leonard Wood to a different building and will have a different address for mail. - When Trainees are done recovering from their medical conditions/have received the additional instruction, they are transferred back into a Basic Training Battalion.
-This requires another physical relocation on Fort Leonard Wood and another change in mailing address. - Trainees are re-integrated back into training at a point that most closely matches when they left training. - Once cleared to resume training, Trainees may be ready to move back into a Basic Training Battalion before a slot is available.
-(Bed space, instructors, weapons, etc.).
+They have a dedicated mission of helping Soldiers meet the physic Army life. - When a Soldier is recycled, they change units.
+This means they physically relocate on Fort Leonard Wood to a different will have a different address for mail. - When Trainees are done recovering from their medical conditions/have received the additional instruction, they are transiback into a Basic Training Battalion.
+This requires another physical relocation on Fort Leonard Wood and another change in a address. - Trainees are re-integrated back into training at a point that most closely matches when they left training. - Once cleared to resume training, Trainees may be ready to move back into a Basic Training Battalion before a slot is available.
+(Be space, instructors, weapons, etc.).
 Based on availability, Trainees may be able to resume training immediately or could wait some time.

-Army Rank Structure: An Overview
+Army Rank Structure: A

-The ranks below are described from lowest (Private) to highest (General).
+The ranks below are described from lowest

 Enlisted: Enlisted Soldiers are the most important part of the Army structure.
 They carry out orders and complete missions.
-Enlisted Soldiers perform specific job functions and have the knowledge that ensures the success of their unit's current mission within the Army.
+Enlisted functions and have the knowledge that ensures the success of their unit's current mission within the Army.